abhishek-kumar-code/Redfish_Public/profiles/Redfish Profile Functionality.md

 Profile requirements do not allow for exclusions of data.
 Implementations are able to provide more data in their resources than required by a profile, as an implementation likely addresses multiple use cases or Profiles.
 This include both standard properties and OEM extensions.

 ## Profile Definition

+A Redfish Interoperability Profile is specified in a JSON document.
+The JSON objects and properties contained in the document are described in this specification, and are also available in a json-schema form (RedfishProfile.v1_x_x.json) from the DMTF's Redfish Schema repository at http://redfish.dmtf.org/schemas for download.
+The json-schema can be used to validate a Profile document to ensure compatibility with automated conformance tools or utilities.

 ### Basic functions